-The truth is that the nectarine and peach are interchangeable when it comes to recipes and cookery.
+The nectarine and peach are interchangeable when it comes to recipes and cookery.
 Personal taste has a lot to do with which one you favor.

 The name nectarine is derived from the Greek word nectar which means “sweet liquid.”
 That is a fair description of the nectarine’s juicy flesh: sweet.
 But it can sometimes also be tart and tangy.

 Nectarines can be freestone—the flesh does not cling to the pit—or clingstone; it does.